Join the Program

 When these two forces meet within the Lower Dantian, the Internal Elixir begins to form.

-As the Elixir develops, the practitioner guides this combined vitality through the body’s central energetic pathways known as the Microcosmic Orbit.
-With each circulation, the vital substances are further refined, gradually gathering into the Lower Dantian—the energetic center of the lower abdomen.
+As the Elixir develops, the practitioner guides this combined vitality through the body’s central energetic pathways, known as the Microcosmic Orbit.
+With each circulation, the vital substances are further refined, gradually gathering in the Lower Dantian—the energetic center of the lower abdomen.

 The Drop of Medicine and Formation of the Spiritual Embryo

-As the combined Jing and Qi continue to refine together, they condense into what the classical texts describe as a drop of medicine, deposited in the Lower Dantian.
-There, in Taoist alchemical language, a spiritual embryo begins to form.
+As the combined Jing and Qi continue to refine together, they condense into what the classical Taoist texts describe as a drop of medicine, deposited in the Lower Dantian.
+There, in symbolic alchemical language, a spiritual embryo begins to form.

 The Clarification of Spirit

 Original Spirit is not something created through practice.
-It is the deeper awareness that is already one with the Tao.
+It is the deeper awareness within oneself that is already one with the Tao.

 The Maturation of the Yang Spirit